ArezalGame89/ArezalGame89/README.md

 In the digital realm, they call me Arezal Atrazel, arezg, Arezalgamer89 or Dick Hammerbush.

+As of 14/06/2025, I have taken an oath to be more active and hoarding on GitHub.
+Cheers to that.

 I mostly write Python programs that have absolutely no use in the real world but I use it as an excuse because **I fucking love GitHub**

 I constantly switch hobbies often, here's some of them: